 Finding the ideal coffee maker can be a challenging endeavor.
 Coffee machines range in style (drip, French press, espresso), size, and cost.
 And then there are these, the single-serve machines.
 These make it easy for you to have a single cup without brewing a whole pot.

 Grabbing a cup of coffee throughout the day is normal for many people, and, as a result, the coffee machine that’s right for you is the one that provides high-quality coffee while still managing to be easy to use.
 If you’d rather have coffee ready as you roll out of bed, you’ll want to make sure it has an internal timer.
 Also, if you intend to leave your coffee machine on the kitchen counter for accessibility, it’s worth considering some aesthetic elements, too.
+Functional and stylish, the Ninja Specialty Coffee Maker is our number one recommendation.

 "Knowing how you like your coffee can help narrow down your decision," says Tom Saxon, a former barista and the co-founder of Batch Coffee.
 "If you like milky espresso-based coffees, then a coffee maker that’s compatible with pods is your answer.
 If you like black coffee, then consider opting for a coffee maker that can brew coffee grounds."